realmagicgreen/magicgreen-jekyll/_posts/2018-11-25-bambu-indah.md

 home_slideshow_caption: # lowercase, max 12 digits, including spaces
 flag: # new or other...
 ad: true # use 'true' to have post displaying AD
-featured: true # use 'true' to have it displayed in home
+featured: # use 'true' to have it displayed in home
 sticky:  # 'true' or empty
+pinned: # pinned to top 'true' or empty
-photography: # put here photographer name
+photography: Rokma # put here photographer name
 ---